Alfonso-Villarreal-de-la-Garza/FrED-Digital-Twin-for-PdM/README.md

 # FrED-Digital-Twin-for-PdM
 A scalable Digital Twin of the FrED spooling system in Gazebo for predictive maintenance (PdM), integrating simulation and machine learning-based approaches for fault detection and system health monitoring.

+## Prerequisites
+Before running this project, make sure you have the following installed:
+	•	ROS 2 Jazzy
+	•	Gazebo (gz sim)
+	•	Git

 ## Quick Start - Copy and Paste on terminal

 ```bash